-Planning staff is of the opinion that the proposal applies current planning and development goals dealing with appropriate infill development.
+Based on the analysis in the sections above, Planning staff is of the opinion that the proposal applies current planning and development goals dealing with appropriate infill development.
 Specifically, making more efficient use of the Town's finite urban land supply and municipal infrastructure, where suitable to do so.
-The proposed lot creation complies with the Zoning By-law regulations and should not negatively impact the surrounding neighbourhood with regards to traffic, privacy and storm water runoff.
+The proposed lot creation complies with the Zoning Bylaw regulations and should not negatively impact the surrounding neighbourhood with regards to traffic, privacy and storm water runoff subject to the satisfaction of the requested conditions.